 Step 24 - Write the amount of your total payment including any penalty and interest on line 30.
-Make your check for this amount payable to "Hawaii State Tax Collector."
-Attach your check to the return and send both the return and check to your District Tax Office (see front cover for mailing addresses).
+Make your check or money order for this amount payable to "Hawaii State Tax Collector" in U.S. dollars drawn on any U.S. bank.
+Also complete Form VP-1, Tax Payment Voucher.
+Attach both your check or money order and Form VP-1 where indicated on the front of the return.
+Send the return to your District Tax Office (see front cover for mailing addresses).
 DO NOT SEND CASH.